armbrustlab/MarPRISM/README.md

     - **Files:**
       - Training Data: `trainingDataMarPRISM.csv`
       - Features: `MarPRISM_featurePfams.csv`
-      - Example DataFrame: `testTranscriptomes.csv` These are the transcriptomes that we used for testing MarPRISM.
+      - Example DataFrame: `exampleDataset.csv`

      - **Output:**
-       - To check that your Jupyter Notebook is working correctly, if testTranscriptomes.csv is used as input, your output `testTranscriptomes_trophicPredictions.csv` should match `testTranscriptomes_trophicPredictions_marPRISM.csv`.
+       - To check that your Jupyter Notebook is working correctly, if testTranscriptomes.csv is used as input, your output `exampleDataset_trophicPredictions.csv` should match `exampleDataset_trophicPredictions_marPRISM.csv`.

 13. **Deactivate the Conda environment for MarPRISM**
     ```bash